FrankDMartinez/emma/design notes.md

 Overview
 --------
-The application has three phases with various numbers of sub-phases and nested sub-phases:
+The application at this point has three phases:
-  1. Analysis
-    1. Election simulations
-      1. Utility generation
-        1. Actual utility generation
-        1. Perceived utility generation
-      1. Determining which Voters are honest and which are "strategic"
+  1. Analysis, in which elections are simulated under various conditions
-      1. Vote casting according to the various election methods and/or honesty/strategy
+  1. Sorting, in which the various election methods are ordered by specified criteria
-    1. Bayesian Regret analysis
-      1. Bayesian Regret determinations for each election method
-        1. Individual Bayesian Regret determination
-        1. Collective Bayesian Regret determination
-      1. Bayesian Regret based determinations for each election method
-        1. Arithmetic mean of Individual Bayesian Regrets determination
-        1. Standard deviation of Individual Bayesian Regrets determination
-        1. Geometric mean of Individual Bayesian Regrets determination
-        1. Geometric standard deviation of Individual Bayesian Regrets determination
-        1. Collective Bayesian Regret per Voter determination
-    1. Condorcet analysis
-      1. Agreement with Condorcet election
-      1. Agreement with "True Condorcet" election
-  1. Sorting analysis by selected criteria
-  1. Output of analysis results
+  1. Output of the sort analysis

 System Architecture
 -------------------